 Galápagos Islands

-Listed below is a sample of islands we may visit during our expedition.
+Listed below is a sample of islands you may visit during your expedition.
 All ship itineraries are subject to Galápagos National Park regulations.

 Bartolomé: Climb the steps to the summit of this 300-foot volcanic wonderland for stunning views.
 Explore, swim and snorkel from the beach.
 You may even see Galápagos penguins, one of the world’s rarest.

 Española: See swallow-tailed gulls, Española mockingbirds, Nazca boobies and, seasonally, the world’s only population of waved albatross at this birdy paradise, also home to vividly colored marine iguanas.
-Watch sea lions on the wide sand beach, and snorkel offshore, at Gardner Bay.
+Watch sea lions on the white sand beach and snorkel offshore at Gardner Bay.

-Floreana: Follow a trail past a rose pink-tinted lagoon frequented by flamingos.
-Snorkel among sea lions and abundant fish, or cruise along Champion Islet by Zodiac.
+Floreana: Follow a trail past a pink-tinted lagoon frequented by flamingos.
+Snorkel among sea lions and abundant fish or cruise along Champion Islet by Zodiac.
 Visit the famous barrel at Post Office Bay.

 Santa Cruz: Visit Puerto Ayora, the largest town and headquarters of both the Galápagos National Park and Charles Darwin Research Station.
-See the monument to Lonesome George, and tour the giant tortoise breeding corrals.
-See the giant tortoises roaming in the wild in the lush, green highlands.
+See the monument to Lonesome George and tour the giant tortoise breeding corrals.
+See giant tortoises roaming in the wild in the lush, green highlands.

 Genovesa: Sail north across the Equator to the remote northern realm of the Galápagos, bathed in warmer tropical waters and home to the red-footed boobies, Nazca boobies, swallow-tailed gulls, great frigate birds and other nesting seabirds.
 Paddle and kayak along the cliffs of this flooded caldera, where Galápagos fur seals and sea lions haul out to rest.